 Buying this product holds that you think the underlying price will increase.
-Selling this product to open a position holds that you think the underlying price will decrease.

 The figures shown include all the costs of the product itself, but may not include all the costs that you pay to your advisor or distributor.
 The figures do not take into account your personal tax situation, which may also affect how much you get back.